 Create or modify a link

-When you link a storage account to a workspace, Log Analytics will start using it instead of the storage account owned by the service.
+When you link a storage account to a workspace, Azure Monitor Logs starts using it instead of the storage account owned by the service.
 You can:

 - Register multiple storage accounts to spread the load of logs between them.

 - Reuse the same storage account for multiple workspaces.

 To stop using a storage account, unlink the storage from the workspace.
 When you unlink all storage accounts from a workspace, Azure Monitor Logs uses service-managed storage accounts.
 If your network has limited access to the internet, these storage accounts might not be available and any scenario that relies on storage will fail.

 To replace a storage account used for ingestion: